|

 DERBY:

-Variant of English unisex Darby, meaning
+Variant spelling of English unisex Darby, meaning

 "deer farm."